MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-powershell.md

    Inspect the output of the above cmdlet and verify that each server is offered the same Feature Update, which should be the case. <!--ASK-->

 1. You need a separate server or VM outside the cluster to run the `Invoke-CauRun` cmdlet from.
-This is to ensure orchestration is not interrupted when the nodes are rebooted.
+A separate server ensures that orchestration is not interrupted when the nodes are rebooted.

     > [!IMPORTANT]
     > The system on which you run `Invoke-CauRun` must be running Windows Server 2022. <!--ASK-->